 Another third person VR game from Insomniac Games, except this one is intense for very different reasons.
 It's downright spooky as you make your way across the frigid environment to rescue a missing expedition.
 The story is more like a traditional Uncharted or Tomb Raider-style console game with its epic snowscapes, eerie caverns and supernatural creatures flying overhead.

 Love Bioshock?
 Then you might love Damaged Core too.
-Written by Drew Holmes, one of the minds behind the Bioshock series, you get over 10 hours of campaign mode which will see you battling robot armies trying to save humanity.
-It's a solid first person shooter that should hold you over until Oculus Touch comes out with its shooters.
+Written by Drew Holmes, one of the minds behind the Bioshock series, you get over 10 hours of campaign mode, which will see you battling robot armies trying to save humanity.
+A solid first person shooter.

 $29.99, Oculus Store

 The Climb, a Rift exclusive from Crytek, is well, VR climbing.
 It's a fantastic, first person game that combines gorgeous, hyper-detailed scenery with immersive thrills so well worth checking out.
-Compatible with both Xbox One and Oculus Touch controllers.
+It's compatible with both Xbox One and Oculus Touch controllers.

 $49.99, Oculus Store